nkleck/CyberStakes2020/Forensics/150_Boot_Racer/README.md

 Shout-out to `bobbyD` for this awesome approach.

-Ok.
 Start IDA and open the floppy.

 ![open_floppy_in_ida](images/open_floppy_in_ida.png)

 Next select 16-bit for the disassembly.

 ![16-bit mode](images/16-bit_mode.png)

-To start, lets look at our address `0x7DC0` in the assembly it has a data reference.
+Lets look at our address `0x7DC0` in the assembly.
+It has a data reference.
 Click the data reference `sub_3A` in the left side functions window to open it in a new tab.

 ![0x7DC0 reference](images/0x7DC0_reference.png)

-This is what the data reference intitially looks like
+This is what the data reference initially looks like

 ![initial_sub3a](images/initial_sub_3A.png)

 Thats a bunch of hex.
-Lets convert it to text by clicking each orange part and type `r` on your keyboard.
+Convert it to text by clicking each orange part and type `r` on your keyboard.
 The output is below.

 ![converted sub3a](images/convert_sub3A.png)

 Now we are getting somewhere.
 We see what looks like parts of the flag.
 We just have to figure out what order it needs to go.
-Lets read some assembly instructions.
+Lets read some assembly instructions!

 * The `mov bx, 'fg'` means **move** the ascii `fg` to the 16-bit CPU register **bx**
 * The `mov cx, 'ab'` means **move** the ascii `ab` to the 16-bit CPU register **cx**